ntnu-rgb/extract-icon-py/README.md

 ## Changes ##
 The following changes have been made from the original [project](https://github.com/firodj/extract-icon-py/tree/64e7b0bf3d2dfd6c673ca813117d8f80fe87a3ed):
-* Updated code to Python 3
+* Migrated Python 3
 * Replaced tabs with spaces
-* Added the option of providing a pefile object instead of path to a pe executable
+* Added the option of providing a pefile object instead of path to a pe executable (speeds up analysis if file already has been parsed by pefile)
 * Added resillience with exception handling for exceptions that occur when parsing certain files
 * Added the functions ``get_windows_preferred_icon`` and ``get_raw_windows_preferred_icon`` in ``extract_icon/__init__.py``